ATNF/askapsoft/Code/Doc/user/current/doc/services/ingest/channelmergetask.rst

 .. image:: figures/merge_overview.png

-By design, all ranks of ingest pipeline are active at the start of the processing chain.
+In this diagram, all ranks of ingest pipeline are active at the start of the processing chain.
 The number of source tasks is equal to the total number of ranks available and, therefore, this is the number of data streams received from the correlator Input Output Controllers (IOCs).
 Each source task listens its own data port (the port number given in the configuration is incremented for each rank).
 The following